Providers v2

 required: true

-# Accepted values: basic, bearer, header, query.
+# Accepted values: basic, bearer, header, query, path.

-# These fields describe the intended credential placement.
+# These fields describe static credential placement.

 auth_style: bearer